abhijeetps/weekly-digest/README.md

+:warning: *The app is currently under developement.
+You might experience some unexpected behavior.*
 # Weekly Digest

 > App built using [Probot](https://probot.github.io/) which generates an automated summary of activities and happening on your GitHub repository.